DiscordBM/DiscordBM/README.md

 ## Notable Features
 * Everything with async/await.
 Full integration with the latest Server-Side Swift packages.
+* Supports the full Discord API for bots, except Voice (for now).
 * Connect to the Discord Gateway and receive all events easily.
 * Send requests to the Discord API using library's Discord client.
 * Hard-typed APIs.
 All Gateway events and API responses have their own type and can be decoded easily.
 * Abstractions for easier testability.

 ## Showcase
 You can see Vapor community's Penny bot as a showcase of using this library in production.
 Penny's primary purpose is to give coins to the helpful members of the Vapor community.
-She can also ping members when specific words are used (similar to Slackbot).
+She also pings members for their specified keywords (similar to Slackbot), and notifies everyone of Swift's evolution and proposals.
 Penny is available [here](https://github.com/vapor/penny-bot) and you can find `DiscordBM` used in the [PennyBOT](https://github.com/vapor/penny-bot/tree/main/CODE/Sources/PennyBOT) target.

 ## How To Use